-Penn is the recipient of fellowships from the John Simon Guggenheim Foundation, the American Council for Learned Studies, the National Endowment for the Humanities, the National Humanities Center, the Institute for the Study of the Ancient World, Brandeis University, and Duke University.
-He has also received grants from the British Academy, the American Philosophical Association, the American Academy of Religion, the Wabash Center for Teaching and Learning, and the Goethe Institute.
+Professor Penn's first book Kissing Christians: Ritual and Community in the Late Ancient Church was published in 2005 by the University of Pennsylvania Press.
+In 2015 he published two books on Christian-Muslim relations: Envisioning Islam: Syriac Christians in the Early Muslim World (University of Pennsylvania Press) and When Christians First Met Muslims: A Source Book of the Earliest Syriac Writings on Islam (University of California Press).
+For these projects Professor Penn has received awards from the John Simon Guggenheim Foundation, the American Council for Learned Societies, the National Endowment for the Humanities, the National Humanities Center, the Institute for the Study of the Ancient World, the British Academy, the American Philosophical Association, the American Academy of Religion, and the Wabash Center for Teaching and Learning.

-Before coming to Mount Holyoke, Penn was a postdoctoral fellow at Brandeis University and taught religion at Haverford College, Bryn Mawr College, and Duke University.
-He has also been a secondary school teacher; for six years he was the director of forensics at Durham Academy High School, where he ran a nationally competitive high school debate team.
-As an undergraduate at Princeton University, Penn studied molecular biology.
-He previously held research positions at Apple Computers, the Weizmann Institute (Israel), Palo Alto Veterans Hospital, and Ames Research Center, NASA.
+Before joining the Mount Holyoke College Department of Religion in 2002, Professor Penn was a postdoctoral fellow at Brandeis University, and taught religion and Women Studies courses at Haverford College, Bryn Mawr College, and Duke University.
+He has also been a secondary school teacher, including six years as the director of forensics at Durham Academy High School, where he ran a nationally competitive policy debate team.
+In addition, he has held research positions at Apple Computers, the Weizmann Institute (Israel), Palo Alto Veterans Hospital, and Ames Research Center, NASA.

 - "Faculty recognized for research, teaching," Office of Communications and Marketing, March 4, 2015

 - "Penn Reveals Early Muslim-Christian Relations," Smith College News, July 7, 2011

 - "Illuminating Early Christian-Muslim Relations," Office of Communications, April 8, 2011